GM in talks to buy small Peugeot stake: sources

 Any stake investment in Peugeot would have little impact on the balance sheet of GM, which ended 2011 with $37.5 billion in liquidity.

-Reporting by Christian Plumb in Paris, Philipp Halstrick in Frankfurt and Soyoung Kim in New York; additional reporting by Deepa Seetharaman; Editing by Gary Hill
+Reporting by Christian Plumb in Paris, Philipp Halstrick in Frankfurt and Soyoung Kim in New York; Additional reporting by Deepa Seetharaman in Detroit, Editing by Gary Hill